shaposhnikoff/my_medium_articles_starred/improve-your-aws-lambda-workflow-with-python-lambda-edcc9dd86aaa.md

 ![](https://cdn-images-1.medium.com/max/3000/1*HEojJ3WAcSlqJXsWS-lUTw.jpeg)

 In our series about building [AWS APIs](https://hackersandslackers.com/tag/aws-api/), we’ve covered a lot of ground around learning the AWS ecosystem.
 Now that we’re all feeling a bit more comfortable, it may be time to let everybody in on the world’s worst-kept secret: Almost nobody builds architecture by interacting with the AWS UI directly.
-There are plenty examples of how this is done, with the main example being **HashiCorp:** an entire business model based around the premise that AWS has a shitty UI, to the point where it’s easier to write code to make things which will host your code.
+There are plenty of examples of how this is done, with the main example being **HashiCorp:** an entire business model based around the premise that AWS has a shitty UI, to the point where it’s easier to write code to make things that will host your code.
 What a world.

-In the case of creating Python Lambda functions, the “official” (aka: manual) workflow of deploying your code to AWS is something horrible like this:
+In the case of creating Python Lambda functions, the “official” (AKA manual) workflow of deploying your code to AWS is something horrible like this:

 * You start a project locally and begin development.